📢 Reduce Your Shipping Cost by 10% in Just 10 Minutes - Take Demo

 • Maintain accurate inventory records through the use of a robust inventory management software.

-• Conduct regular cycle counts and reconcile inventory to prevent discrepancies and avoid stockouts or overstock situations.
+• Conducting regular cycle counts and reconcile inventory to prevent discrepancies and avoid stockouts or overstock situations.

 • Implement inventory forecasting techniques to anticipate demand and adjust stock levels accordingly.